isc-projects/bind9/doc/arm/reference.rst

 address-based filtering only; any ``key_id`` elements of the ``address_match_list`` are ignored.

-A ``unix`` control channel is a UNIX domain socket listening at the specified path in the file system.
+A ``unix`` control channel is a Unix domain socket listening at the specified path in the file system.
 Access to the socket is specified by the ``perm``, ``owner``, and ``group`` clauses.
 Note that on some platforms (SunOS and Solaris), the permissions (``perm``) are applied to the parent